megavexus/cipher_basics/README.md

 Functions to cipher and decipher classical algorithms

 It have the algorithms:
+    - TODO: Playfare
-    - TODO: Rail fence:
+    - TODO: Vigenère Cipher.
-    - Shift cesar: A simple shift translation cipher.
     - TODO: Keyed cesar: A cesar cipher using a Keyword as shift.
 It can have shift too as extra parameter [(-sft|--shift) NUM]
+    - TODO: Way of put opcional algorithms by package.
+    - TODO: Documentar
+    - TODO: ENIGMA!!!
+        - Cómo parametrizar las claves? -> Por archivo de config, parámetros de clave o se piden como input cuando falta alguno.
-    - TODO: Vigenère Cipher.
+    - TODO: Lorenz
-    - TODO: XOR cesar.
-It can have ASCII ARMOR with the parameter [(-ar|--armor)]